SnooPy85/IndexDecomposition/README.md

 technical change, meaning the improvement of production technologies so that for the same output produced, less CO2 is produced.
 Of course, there are more various possible use cases.

+So for, only the Log Mean Divisia Index (LMDI) is implemented in a multiplicative version.
+Additive and other methods will be implemented in the future.

 The class requires on instancing two Pandas dataframes: df_size and df_indicator. df_size includes data